Dealing with a stressful boss

 Reach out for help

-If your boss’s well-being or behaviour continues to deteriorate or is having a negative effect on your own health, speak to someone who may be able to help.
+If your boss’s well-being or behaviour continues to deteriorate, speak to someone who may be able to help.
 You may wish to express your concern for their well-being rather than implying you’re reporting on their performance or attitude.
 Your boss may view the latter approach as insubordination and disloyalty.
 Rather, you might say your boss doesn’t seem like themselves lately and you’re concerned they’re putting their health at risk.

 Of course, this isn’t the process to try if there are any threats, violence, bullying or harassment.
 In those cases, follow the policy process in your organization and/or contact the appropriate authority.

 Ask if they’ve noticed and if they would mind making sure your boss is okay.
-You could talk to any of the following people:
+This could be any of the following:

 • Your boss’s boss